Kay Pacha – (Kay Pah-chah) – The Middle World

 You read about your stress arrow, recognized yourself completely, and felt worse about yourself than before you started.

-When Enneagram Stress Arrow Growth Feels Like a Confession
+Why Does the Enneagram Stress Arrow Feel Like a Confession?

 This is one of the more reliable side effects of encountering the enneagram stress arrow growth framework for the first time, and it has almost nothing to do with the information itself.
 The arrows are not a character verdict.
 They are a movement map.
 But the way most people encounter them, they read like a list of what happens when you fail to be a better version of yourself.